 Don’t freak out if you’re not seeing the inches fall off your hips.
 Due to our hormones, losing weight around the hips can be difficult.
 Unfortunately, you can’t just wave a magic wand and ask the weight loss gods to take your belly and hip fat away.
 This is where exercise is essential.

 Exercises to Get Beautiful, Toned Hips

 With a healthy diet and regular exercises, you’ll start to see the inches fall away soon enough.
-Cardio exercise will help you lose some belly fat, but strength training is what gives you your biggest bang for your buck.
+Cardio exercise will help you lose some belly fat, but strength training is how to get curvy hips and sexy thighs to give you your biggest bang for your buck.

 Too many women fear that strength training will lead to “bulking up,” but that’s just an old wives’ tale.
-Strength training increases your metabolism and will tone and shape your hips.
+Strength training increases your metabolism and will tone and shape your beautiful female hips.

 Strong hips require a strong core.
 Hip bridges are a great exercise to work your glutes, hamstrings, and your core muscles.
 A strong core will help reduce lower back pain and create stability in your hips.

 Start by lying on your back with your knees bent, feet firmly on the floor and your arms resting by your side with palms down.
 Brace your core to activate your abs and slowly lift your hips and butt off the ground.
 Lift your hips until your body forms a straight line from knees to shoulders.
 Hold the pose for 10 seconds, squeezing your glutes the whole time, before returning to the floor.

 “How to get hips fast” is the question, the exercises we’ve laid out for you is the answer.
 Women with hips are strong and sexy, doing these moves three times a week can help get you on the list.
 For a little added motivation, check out the following female hips — they’re pretty impressive.

 No words needed here.
 Kim probably has the most famous hips around.